blab/relative-fitness-mechanisms/data/pango-lineage/README.md

 ### Output

 This will output a final file of sequence counts called `collapsed-sequences-counts-global.tsv`.
+This file is versioned to the repository.